Bastardkb/bastardkb.github.io/bg_charybdis/09cables_to_splinky.md

 layout: default
 title: Connecting the ribbon cables to the Splinky
 nav_order: 9
-parent: Build guides - Charybdis
+parent: Build guide - Charybdis
 ---

 # Table of contents